Chapter 3 Do You Still Want to Marry Me?

 She hadn't even asked him to add her name.

 There were no women's slippers in the house.
 Wentworth said, "No need to change shoes.
-After we eat, I'll go down and buy you some daily necessities."
+After we eat, I'll go down and pick up some daily necessities for you."

-Matilda said awkwardly again, "No rush, we can do that after we're married."
+Matilda said awkwardly, "No rush—we can do that after we're married."

 "Then sit down first, or look around.
 I'll go cook.
 I bought the groceries this morning."